RoarAbiye/personalwebsite/content/_index.md

 +++
-title = 'ቀላልTech'
-description = "A space where technology meets accounting, sharing insights in both fields." layout = "home"  # Optional, specify a custom layout if needed
+title = 'Tech & Tally by Robel' description = "A space where technology meets accounting, sharing insights in both fields." layout = "home"  # Optional, specify a custom layout if needed
 +++

-# Welcome to ቀላልTech
+# Welcome to Tech & Tally by Robel

 _This blog is a personal space where I share my knowledge, learnings, and experiences.
 Let's explore the world of accounting and technology together!_